JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Is there a Kotlin conference?

 Yes.
-The first official [KotlinConf](https://kotlinconf.com), taking place in San Francisco 2-3 November 2017.
+The second official [KotlinConf](https://kotlinconf.com), taking place in Amsterdam 4-5 October 2018.
 Kotlin is also being covered in different conferences worldwide.
 You can find a list of [upcoming talks on the web site](/community/talks.html?time=upcoming).

 ### Is Kotlin on Social Media?